rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 With an easy user interface, you can get exclusive features:

 **Auto-sync with Google Shopping**
-You can auto-sync your store products with Google Merchant Shop.
+You can auto-sync your store products with Google Merchant Shop (Google Shopping).
 You can set it up so that your generated product feed will automatically be updated and sent to your Google Merchant Shop as per your schedule.
-You do not need to download and upload feed for Google Shopping Center manually.
+You do not need to download and upload the feed for Google Shopping Center manually.

 **Category Mapping**
 Google requires you to set your products under their fixed Category Lists.
 But changing your own store's categories is not necessary.
 You can use the category mapping feature to map your store categories according to Google's.
 So your store's categories will still be the same while your products will be placed under the relevant Google category on the product feed.
 You can use it to map categories for other sites as well (i.e., it is not limited to Google).